jdtautiva/website/_news/announcement_20.md

 related_posts: false
 ---

-Awarded with the "Social Entrepreneurship Paper" at the Academy of Management 2026 Meeting.
+Awarded with the Best "Social Entrepreneurship Paper" at the Academy of Management 2026 Meeting.